Department of English

 office hours: Tues.
 1:45-3:45

-Most of my current work centers on the meter of Middle English alliterative poetry: its historical development, its variant realizations, and its reception both in the Middle Ages and after.
+Most of my current work centers on the metrical form of Middle English alliterative poetry: its historical development, its variant realizations, and its reception both in the Middle Ages and after.
 Among the Middle English poems, I am interested especially in the metrical form of Piers Plowman and in that of rhymed alliterative verse.
 Other aspects of this project interface with Old English metrics, the classical and medieval disciplines of grammar and rhetoric, and the history of metrical scholarship, from the eighteenth century to the present.
 An article connected with this project is forthcoming from the Journal of English and Germanic Philology.
 I have presented related work in various conference papers and in a review essay for the Yearbook of Langland Studies.
 A monograph, titled Pursuit of Form: Historical Understandings of Middle English Alliterative Verse, is in preparation.

-I write as well on a number of other topics, all centered in medieval England, along the boundaries between literary history and cultural studies: the history of rhetoric and education; the history of ethics; manuscript and textual studies; medieval multilingualism; and the reception of classical literature.
+I write as well on a number of other topics, all centered in medieval England, along the boundaries between literary history, philology, and cultural studies: the history of rhetoric and education; the history of ethics; manuscript and textual studies; medieval multilingualism; and the reception of classical literature.
 And I am interested in almost anything having to do with Piers Plowman.
 These research areas are currently represented by articles in New Medieval Literatures (on the teaching of Latin prose composition in the fourteenth and fifteenth centuries), Medium Ævum (on the manuscript rubrics and versional development of Piers Plowman; forthcoming), and the Oxford History of Classical Reception in English Literature (on the reception of Boethius’s Consolation of Philosophy; also forthcoming); by an article in progress on John Gower's Vox Clamantis and the 1381 Rising; and by an array of conference papers and organized sessions, as detailed in other pages of this website.